2022 ICD-10-CM Code H04.12

 Code Classification

 H04.12 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of dry eye syndrome.
-The code is not specific and is NOT valid for the year 2022 for the submission of HIPAA-covered transactions.
+The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

-Specific Coding for Dry eye syndrome
+Specific Coding Applicable to Dry eye syndrome

 Non-specific codes like H04.12 require more digits to indicate the appropriate level of specificity.
-Consider using any of the following ICD-10 codes with a higher level of specificity when coding for dry eye syndrome:
+Consider using any of the following ICD-10-CM codes with a higher level of specificity when coding for dry eye syndrome:

-- BILLABLE CODE - Use H04.121 for Dry eye syndrome of right lacrimal gland
+• Use H04.121 for Dry eye syndrome of right lacrimal gland - BILLABLE CODE

-- BILLABLE CODE - Use H04.122 for Dry eye syndrome of left lacrimal gland
+• Use H04.122 for Dry eye syndrome of left lacrimal gland - BILLABLE CODE

-- BILLABLE CODE - Use H04.123 for Dry eye syndrome of bilateral lacrimal glands
+• Use H04.123 for Dry eye syndrome of bilateral lacrimal glands - BILLABLE CODE

-- BILLABLE CODE - Use H04.129 for Dry eye syndrome of unspecified lacrimal gland
+• Use H04.129 for Dry eye syndrome of unspecified lacrimal gland - BILLABLE CODE

 Tabular List of Diseases and Injuries

-The Tabular List of Diseases and Injuries is a list of ICD-10 codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.
-The following references are applicable to the code H04.12:
+The following annotation back-references are applicable to this diagnosis code.
+The Tabular List of Diseases and Injuries is a list of ICD-10-CM codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.

 Inclusion Terms

-Inclusion TermsThese terms are the conditions for which that code is to be used.
+These terms are the conditions for which that code is to be used.
 The terms may be synonyms of the code title, or, in the case of "other specified" codes, the terms are a list of the various conditions assigned to that code.
 The inclusion terms are not necessarily exhaustive.
 Additional terms found only in the Alphabetic Index may also be assigned to a code.

-- Tear film insufficiency, NOS
+• Tear film insufficiency, NOS

-Index to Diseases and Injuries
+Index to Diseases and Injuries References

-The Index to Diseases and Injuries is an alphabetical listing of medical terms, with each term mapped to one or more ICD-10 code(s).
-The following references for the code H04.12 are found in the index:
+The following annotation back-references for this diagnosis code are found in the injuries and diseases index.
+The Index to Diseases and Injuries is an alphabetical listing of medical terms, with each term mapped to one or more ICD-10-CM code(s).

 Tears